cloudevents/spec/cloudevents/working-drafts/xml-format.md

 XML data MUST be carried in an element with a defined type of `xs:any` with a single child XML element (with any required namespace definitions).

-The child business data XML elements MUST NOT reside in the CloudEvent namespace, an empty namespace MAY be used as appropriate.

 Example: